European University of Bangladesh: History

 European University of Bangladesh (EUB) is a private university aiming at providing modern education of European standards in Bangladesh.
-It has been accredited by the Government of the People's Republic of Bangladesh, curricula and academic while its programs have been approved by the University Grants Commission (UGC).
-It was established under the Private University Act 2010 with the approval of the Government of Bangladesh on 14 March 2012 for awarding degrees in various fields.
-The President of the People's Republic of Bangladesh is the chancellor and Professor Eng.
-Md.
-Alim Dad is the Vice-Chancellor of European University of Bangladesh.
+It has been accredited by the government of the People's Republic of Bangladesh, curricula and academic while its programs have been approved by the University Grants Commission (UGC).
+It was established under the Private University Act 2010 with the approval of the government of Bangladesh on 14 March 2012 for awarding degrees in various fields.
+The president of the People's Republic of Bangladesh is the chancellor.
 They also have an established cultural theater. which is called by EUB Theater.
 They are organizing and participating in stage drama at Shilpakala Academy. and also making video fiction too.
-In 2024, Dr. Mohiuddin Khan Alamgir resigned from the post of chairman and then Vice Chairman Dr. Makbul Ahmed Khan took the chairman's seat.Dr.Makbul Ahmed Khan Chairman Of EUB Trustees.
+In 2024, Mohiuddin Khan Alamgir resigned from the post of chairman and then Vice Chairman Makbul Ahmed Khan took the chairman's seat.